pingcap/tispark/docs/userguide_spark2.1.md

 A: If TiDB and TiKV are overloaded and run critical online tasks, consider deploying TiSpark separately.

-You also need to consider using different NICs to ensure that OLTP's network resources are not compromised and do not affect online business.
+You also need to consider using different NICs to ensure that OLTP's network resources are not compromised so that online business is not affected.

 If the online business requirements are not high or the loading is not large enough, you can mix TiSpark with TiKV deployment.